MichaelWalker-git/AlgorithmsDataStructures/GCP_Exam_Prep_Notes/Coursera_notes.md

     - Support startup scripts/ metadata capacity
     - Eployments can be updaed using GCP - API
         - Add / Remove => USE REST
+- How it Deployment manager works:
+    - Completely dependent on API
+    - API for resources must be enabled in API manager
+    - Every property is required by API must be in template
+    - Only supports specific resource types

 # Cloud Launcher
 - Marketplace for Past Solutions